Last updated - May 10, 2018

 Magento offers a freemium model, with a community edition that is free, along with paid versions.
 Therefore, getting started with your store is not much of a concern, but if you are extending functionalities, it is going to cost you more.
 And as per experts’ suggestion, it is always better to hire a professional developer to extend your store functionalities.
 And this is definitely going to cost you more money than doing it yourself.

-Similarly, Magento demands a more powerful server, or even a dedicated option to run your online store.
+Similarly, Magento demands a more powerful server or even a dedicated option to run your online store.
 You can even make use of a great cloud hosting option for this.
 The upside of all this is better scalability.
 When your customer base and traffic grows, you will be better prepared to handle the rising demands.

 WooCommerce is a free WordPress plugin that you can simply download and install.
 It gives all the bare essentials to set up a store including shipping and payment options.
 That is one reason why it is much loved by small businesses.
 However, as you scale up your business, you will find the default options inadequate in many scenarios.
 That means you will have to opt for a premium plugin.
 You can choose from a variety of WooCommerce extensions to integrate several advanced features on your store.
 In addition, you can find several quality developers featuring awesome WooCommerce plugins.
-The advantage is that you can find a plugin for every functionality that you can think of.
+The advantage is that you can find a plugin for every function that you can think of.

 Moreover, you can host your WooCommerce store on a moderately powered server at the start.
 And as and when your store grows, you can easily upgrade to a bigger plan.
 So overall, WooCommerce helps in maintaining your store on a budget.
 And, you will be able to handle most store aspects without the need of hiring a professional.